 Lawyers in at least some of the cases have been forced to sign statements that they will not violate the "secrecy of the investigation", people close to several cases have told Forum 18.

 When cases come to court, at least some are held in closed hearings, as is happening in Pavlodar in the case of the Muslim Kuanysh Bashpayev (see below).
 Human rights defenders and observers have been denied entry to hearings.

 Bashpayev on trial

 The criminal case in the north-eastern city of Pavlodar against Kuanysh Bashpayev, a Muslim, was handed to Pavlodar City Court on 2 February, the day before his 30th birthday.
 It was assigned to Court Chair Judge Kayirbek Yelemesov.
-The trial under Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious hatred or discord") began with an initial hearing on 14 February.
+The trial under Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious discord") began with an initial hearing on 14 February.
 The first full hearing was held on 6 March and the trial is due to resume on the afternoon of 13 March, according to court records.

 "The case against Bashpayev is completely fabricated," one individual familiar with the case told Forum 18 on 7 March 2017.
 "It is entirely unfounded.
 The witnesses give confusing testimony and don't seem to know what to say."

 Judge Yelemesov closed Bashpayev's trial to observers and human rights defenders.
 Several sources told Forum 18 this was a response to a request by the alleged "victim" of Bashpayev's activity, the prominent Almaty Muslim Board imam Ersin Amire.